tfeuerbach/tfeuerbach/README.md

 ## &#x270d; Blog & Writing

-Apart from coding and learning, I also maintain a blog where I upload personal projects and things I find helpful/interesting things I've learned.
+Apart from coding and learning, I also maintain a blog where I upload personal projects and things I find helpful/interesting.

 <!-- blog examples here